 You can find out a lot about a person--what they wear, what products they use, where they live, all through social media.
 This helped me find the ideal customers for my products.

 You don’t get this information with a real retail store, and I knew I had to use this superpower to grow my store.
-It helped me understand what they would like and how I could optimise my pitch.
+It helped me understand what they would like and how I could optimize my pitch.

 I worked on building a relationship with my prospects, helping them through every step of the process: from selecting products to setting delivery expectations.